 We are now concentrating on our listening.
 We stop and listen to all of the words being said.

-Our PE days are Wednesday and Friday.
+Our PE days are Thursday and Tuesday.

 Every Friday children bring home reading homework which should be returned by the following Friday to be marked please.

 They have times tables homework.
 Children should practice times tables regularly so that they can recall the facts quickly in any order - including division eg 45 divided by 9 is 5.
 They can access Doodlemaths Times Tables at home and TTRockstars to help with this, but don't underestimate the power of learning them with adults at home quizzing them.

 Year 4 should learn the names of the countries in Europe and know where they are on different maps, so practicing this would be great.
 Also they should be able to show on a map of the UK where the countries are and a good number of major cities.
 They should know whereabouts Redditch is too!